Sixteen1-6/Pong/README.txt

    - Enter a unique alphanumeric username
    - Enter a password (minimum 4 characters)
    - Click "Register"
+   - Run python3 pongClient_auth.py again on new terminal

 3. Returning users login:
    - Enter your username and password